 Auckland is a land of volcanoes which have shaped the landscape, including its beaches which are black with volcanic minerals and iron oxide.
-The thing to note about Auckland’s black sand beaches are that they are backed by rugged coastal cliffs that characterise the beaches of the “wild” West Coast.
-Swimming, surfing, hiking, horse riding, blo karting and, of course, sun bathing can be enjoyed at these Auckland black sand beaches.
+The thing to note about Auckland’s black sand beaches is that they are backed by rugged coastal cliffs that characterise the beaches of the “wild” West Coast.
+Swimming, surfing, hiking, horse riding, blo karting and, of course, sunbathing can be enjoyed at these Auckland black sand beaches.

 The Waitakere Ranges

 As you will see in the list below, the majority of Auckland’s black sand beaches are in the west Auckland district of the Waitakere Ranges.
 While the beaches listed below are well connected with scenic roads through the ranges, other black sand beaches can only be accessed by foot along the coast, more commonly on the Hillary Trail (3-4 days one way).
 The black sand beaches are hidden behind lush native forest.
 A good place to learn more about the area is Arataki Visitor Centre which has a free mini-museum on the flora and fauna of the area.